sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-installedbholist-addonguiditem-addonguid.md

 # AddonGuid

-`AddonGuid` specifies a GUID for an Internet Explorer® Browser Help Object.
+`AddonGuid` specifies a GUID for an Internet Explorer Browser Help Object.

 Browser Help Objects are add-on modules used to add functionality to Internet Explorer.
 Examples of Browser Help Objects include toolbars, animated mouse pointers, and stock tickers.